 Additionally, many Columbia-based rehabilitation facilities provide relapse prevention education so that individuals can learn how to recognize triggers for drug use and develop strategies for avoiding future substance use behaviors.

 Addiction to benzodiazepines can have devastating and long-term impacts on an individual’s physical and mental health, livelihood, and relationships.
 Extended use of these drugs leads to increased tolerance which requires increased doses to bring about the desired effect, leading individuals toward spiraling addiction behaviors.

-Those addicted may become isolated due to their secretive drug use, resulting in decreased social ties with family or friends.
+Those addicted may become isolated due to their progressively and often secretive drug use, resulting in decreased social ties with family or friends.
 Chronic use also increases the risk of developing a variety of medical problems including depression, anxiety disorders, memory impairment, liver damage and ataxia.

 Lastly, dependency can be incredibly difficult to escape as withdrawal symptoms are both physically and psychologically uncomfortable.
 With proper care and treatment however it is possible for individuals suffering from benzodiazepine addiction to rebuild their life free from the dependence that once gripped them.